KyleBrownCS/git-slackin/README.md

   * Notifies the requested reviewers via a DM with a link to the PR
     * This happens if someone uses the Github UI to request a review as well.
   * Notifies the PR Opener who has been requested
-* Get notified when your PR is reviewd
+* Get notified when your PR is reviewed
   * Git-Slackin will message the opener of the PR informing them of who submitted a review, and in what state (approved, commented, requested changes)
 * Don't bother people when then are not requestable
 * Allow users to change their requestability